thatqhu/doc-agent/README.md

 ### Local Documents agent
     LangGraph + Adaptive RAG Agent + FastAPI + SSE + VUE3
+    We should use local LLM in real env

 ##### How to use
     docker-compose up -d